Sunday, March 14, 2010

-The Community Edition is a standalone program, which means a bit of fiddling in your workflow, because you have to leave Photoshop, run the noise reduction, then return to Photoshop.
-If you do a lot of noise reduction, you'll probably find it worthwhile to pay for one of the Photoshop plug-in versions (available on the same page).
+The Community Edition is a standalone program, which means a bit of fiddling in your workflow, because you have to leave Photoshop, run the noise removal, then return to Photoshop.
+If you do a lot of noise removal, you'll probably find it worthwhile to pay for one of the Photoshop plug-in versions (available on the same page).

 If you open a Jpeg file in Photoshop and decide it needs noise reduction, obviously you don't need to save it as a different jpeg just to run NR on it.
 Just mimimise Photoshop for now.